 |Flex Credit for SLO Assessments||[Your Deparment Chair and/or Cluster Dean]||[Learn More: Staff Resource Center website]|

 Where can I get help writing SLOs and entering them into the Course Outline of Record?

 Read over the page called More About Writing Course SLOs.
 Then work with your department chair to determine who will be input into the CATS curriculum database.
-For support in any part of the process, contact one of the SLO Coordinators.
+For support in any part of the process, contact the Faculty SLO Coordinator.